How Have The Public Responded?

 Earlier this year, the government scrapped their Green Homes Grant.
 The £1.5bn programme provided £5000 – £10000 to assist people in adding insulation or low-carbon heating to their homes.
 More than 123,000 people applied, but only 28,000 received vouchers.

 Ed Matthew, campaigns director at the E3G think tank, called the scrapping of the grant “a disaster in terms of the UK getting on track to net-zero”.
 (Source: The Guardian).

-Both the industry and the public are more than happy to move to green energy.
+The industry and the public are happy to move to green energy.
 Many have already made changes where possible, but financing a move to lower carbon heating isn’t an option for the majority.

-To hit targets, the government need to act now, assisting homeowners in getting lower carbon energy into their homes.
+To hit targets, the government needs to act now, assisting homeowners in getting lower carbon energy into their homes.